Dacia Duster Review & Prices

 Is the Dacia Duster a good car?

-Since the Dacia Duster launched in 2010 it’s become a byword for ruggedness, practicality and incredible value.
-The new third-generation model, which will launch in 2024, looks set to continue this trend, but brings refreshed looks, new tech and for the first time the option of hybrid power
+The Dacia Duster has been around since 2010, and in the years since it’s become a byword for no-nonsense practicality, ruggedness and outstanding value for money.
+The third-generation model looks set to continue this trend, bringing refreshed looks, new tech, and for the first time, the option of a hybrid engine.

 If you want the most metal for the least money, the Dacia Duster takes some beating

-It’s also really spacious for a small SUV, with space for six-foot adults in the rear and a big, square boot with some useful underfloor storage.
+It’s really spacious for a small SUV as well, with plenty of space in the back for six-foot adults and a big, square boot with handy underfloor storage.
+It’s larger in capacity than both the VW T-Cross and the Renault Captur’s boots as well.

 How much is the Dacia Duster?